Lip Balm Usage Cost Calculator

 When to replace your balm

-Replace lip balm if it smells rancid, changes texture, separates, looks discolored, or has been contaminated (especially pots applied with fingers).
+Replace lip balm if it smells rancid, changes texture, separates, looks discolored, or has been contaminated, especially in pots applied with fingers.
 Many cosmetics also include a PAO (period-after-opening) symbol such as “12M,” indicating the recommended months of use after opening.
-Heat exposure (car dashboards, pockets in summer) can speed up degradation or cause melting, which often leads to waste—use the “lost/expired” input to account for that.
+Heat exposure, like a car dashboard or a pocket in summer, can speed up degradation or cause melting, which often leads to waste—use the “lost/expired” input to account for that.

 Quick tips to lower annual cost (without going without)